vrcamillo/Sparkles/README.md

 You will to run the script from a developer console with Microsoft Build Tools installed.
 Check __[this link](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line)__ for reference.

-(Right now, we only support Windows, but we will eventually support other platforms as well).
+(Right now, we only support Windows).

 In order to see the simulation code, take a look at ```examples\code\sandbox.cpp```.
 That's where most of the magic happens.